 Viewing this through a more spiritual lens – aware of the Christian beliefs inherent to the contemporary American culture in which this film was produced – gives us a possible reading of what The Amazing Colossal Man has to say about mankind and identity loss in the atomic age.

 The Amazing Colossal Man articulates the cultural and psychological development of a post-atomic world.
-That Glenn laughs and asks, “they call this living?” is interesting.
-If a perpetual fear of collective extinction looms over us, are we living?
+That Glenn laughs and asks, “they call this living?”, is interesting.
+If a perpetual fear of collective extinction looms over us, are we really living?

-Glenn’s continuous growth also speaks to the grotesque nature of the arms race.
+Glenn’s continuous growth also speaks to the grotesque nature of the arms race itself.
 Unable to prevent what’s consuming him, Glenn is powerless before the atomic carnage happening within his cells.
 Similarly, the world could only watch and wonder as atomic testing turned into hydrogen testing, and aircraft-delivered bombs were replaced with ballistic missiles.
-The despair with which Glenn meets his condition speaks to the dreadful helplessness one feels to the scale of the weapons we now possess.
+The despair with which Glenn meets his condition speaks to the dreadful helplessness one feels at the scale of the weapons we now possess.

-Even if one doesn’t read the film with such lofty implications, The Amazing Colossal Man still approaches its concepts with a maturity at odds with the expectations placed on it by decades of derision toward low budget genre cinema.
-The films of American International Pictures in particular have garnered a reputation for being purely exploitation fare.
-Indeed, exploitation was largely the modus operandi of James H. Nicholson and Samuel Z. Arkoff (AIP’s founders), but this knowledge has arguably snubbed their filmography of a deeper consideration.
+Even if one doesn’t read the film with such lofty implications, The Amazing Colossal Man still approaches its concepts with a maturity at odds with the expectations placed on it by decades of derision toward low-budget genre cinema.
+The films of American International Pictures in particular have garnered a reputation for being purely exploitation fare – and therefore undeserving of further consideration.
+Indeed, exploitation was the modus operandi of James H. Nicholson and Samuel Z. Arkoff (AIP’s founders), but this knowledge has arguably snubbed their filmography of a deeper consideration.
 I Was a Teenage Werewolf (1957) is another of their stable that certainly offers more than just its bold title.
 Give a second thought the Colossal Man and to what it means to outgrow one’s world.